 Assessment and Management of Ocular Trauma

-This guide was written to help young residents and medical students learn about the assessment and management of open globes and ocular trauma at the University of Iowa.
+This guide was writtenfor the benefit of University of Iowa residents and medical students to learn about assessment and management of open globes and ocular trauma.
+We hope it may help others.

 INITIAL EXAM OF OCULAR AND ADNEXAL INJURIES

 - If you suspect an open globe, you may perform a quick exam before taking the full history.